-In committing to Web accessibility, we have designed the site with the following features in mind.
+In committing to web accessibility, we have designed the site with the following features in mind.
 These features, along with our best practices for using Quill with students with IEPs, will help all students successfully use Quill in your classroom.

 Have questions or feedback?